 The iPhone SE was a decidedly underpowered phone that came with a design reminiscent of old iPhone models.
 But what it lacked in design, it made up for in affordability, thanks to its $349 price tag.
 Apple ultimately discontinued the device to make room for higher-end options, but now there’s talk of an iPhone SE 2 making a comeback in early 2020.

 As time has gone on, more and more rumors have surfaced about Apple's next smartphone.
 Here's everything we've heard so far about Apple’s budget-friendly iPhone SE 2.

 iPhone SE 2 release date

-Most of what we know about the iPhone SE 2 comes byway of a new investor note from TF International Securities analyst Ming-Chi Kuo, who said recently that he anticipates Apple releasing the iPhone SE 2 in the first quarter of 2020.
+Most of what we know about the iPhone SE 2 comes byway of a pair of recent investor notes from TF International Securities analyst Ming-Chi Kuo, who said that he anticipates Apple releasing the iPhone SE 2 in the first half of 2020.